KernelGamut32/terraform-fundamentals-public/exercises/07/README.md

 How about another process error example?

-2. the `apply` command has an argument that tells it not to prompt you for input variables: `-input=[true|false]`.
+2. The `apply` command has an argument that tells it not to prompt you for input variables: `-input=[true|false]`.
 Let's try running `apply` with that argument set to false:

  ```bash